 Asset Protection: Nevada became popular because of its asset protection.
 They provide the same corporate veil as other states, but also provide asset protection from personal creditors.
 Assets inside the LLC are not as easily accesible to creditors as personal assets.

-Nevada certainly earned its popularity early on.
+The Nevada LLC certainly earned its popularity early on.
 Years of continual price increases have eroded its value however.
 Having to spend $350+ per year before registered agent fees is an expensive pill to swallow.
 Those needing personal asset protection are often advised to consider Wyoming.

 Wyoming companies have became popular as Nevada became less competitive.
 Wyoming does not market as extensively and is less well known.
 They also have a less developed financial system which can make establishing a bank account difficult.

 Price: Wyoming charges $100, twice New Mexico, to form an LLC.
 They also charge $50 each year after and there has been talk of raising it.
+Plus, the annual report

 Privacy: Wyoming does not list owners, managers, directors etc. There is an annual report which asks the name of the filer, thus necessitating the use of a nominee - further raising costs.